Dental Problems

 Dental X-rays are a useful tool for diagnosing bone loss in teeth.
 X-rays can produce images of the teeth and the surrounding area in greater detail than a clinical examination.

-They can help identify areas of bone loss and other problems such as decay or infection in the teeth.
+They can help identify areas of bone loss and other problems such as tooth decay or infection in the teeth.

 CT Scan